Booker Edgerson

-Booker Tyrone Edgerson (born July 5, 1939) is a former American football player.
-This graduate of Western Illinois University was a cornerstone of the American Football League Buffalo Bills' defense in the mid-1960s, at left cornerback.
+Booker Tyrone Edgerson (born July 5, 1939) is an American former professional football player who was a cornerback in the American Football League (AFL) and National Football League (NFL).
+He played college football for the Western Illinois Leathernecks.
+He became a cornerstone of the AFL's Buffalo Bills' defense in the mid-1960s, at left cornerback.

-A four-year letterman (football, baseball, wrestling, track and field); in 1959 and 1960, he led the WIU football team to the only consecutive undefeated seasons in school history, and is in the WIU Hall of Fame.
+Early life and education

 Booker was born in Baxter County, Arkansas.

+A four-year letterman (football, baseball, wrestling, track and field); in 1959 and 1960, he led the Western Illinois University (WIU) football team to the only consecutive undefeated seasons in school history, and is in the WIU Hall of Fame.

+Career

+Professional football

 He signed as a free agent with the Bills in 1962 and stepped into a starting role at left cornerback.
 He made a career-high six interceptions (including two in his first game, against Hall of Famer George Blanda), and was named to the AFL All-Rookie team.

 Edgerson's college background as a sprinter and long jumper served him well in the demanding role of man-to-man pass coverage.
 The AFL featured many dangerous receivers at that time including San Diego's Lance Alworth.
 But Edgerson became one of the key components of the league's best defense, and he was the only man ever to catch Alworth from behind in a game.

 Edgerson appeared in playoffs four consecutive years, and in three straight AFL Championship games.
 The Bills beat the San Diego Chargers in 1964 and again in 1965, when Edgerson was selected as an American Football League All-Star.

 Edgerson had 23 interceptions in his eight-year career in Buffalo, and scored on two, including one against Joe Namath.
 He also forced and returned a fumble for the deciding score in a 1969 game against the Cincinnati Bengals, played in blizzard conditions.

+Business

+After retiring from professional football, Edgerson worked for the telephone company.
+He then ran a travel agency for a few years, before filing for bankruptcy in 1974.
+He then became a special consultant to the city of Buffalo, to assess the feasability of renovating War Memorial Stadium.

+Edgerson then worked with the National Alliance of Businessmen (NAB) on a program to help ex-convicts find employment.
+In 1978, he started working as a marketing representative for IBM.

+Public service

-Edgerson retired to Buffalo, where he has been involved in numerous charitable endeavors through the Bills Alumni, and was the 1993 recipient of the Ralph C. Wilson Award.
+Edgerson retired to Buffalo, where he has been involved in numerous charitable endeavors through the Bills Alumni.

+Edgerson wrote the foreword to The Cookie That Did Not Crumble, the autobiography of his former teammate, Cookie Gilchrist.

+Awards and recognition

+Edgerson was the 1993 recipient of the Ralph C. Wilson Award.
 He is a member of the Greater Buffalo Sports Hall of Fame.

-Edgerson was selected to be the 2010 Buffalo Bills Wall of Fame inductee where his name was revealed during a halftime ceremony on October 3 during the Bills game against AFC rival New York Jets.
+He was selected to be the 2010 Buffalo Bills Wall of Fame inductee where his name was revealed during a halftime ceremony on October 3 during the Bills game against AFC rival New York Jets.

-Edgerson wrote the foreword to The Cookie That Did Not Crumble, the autobiography of his former teammate, Cookie Gilchrist.